 Water bottle decals

-Decking your water bottle with decals is a tween and teen thing, making water bottle decals a cool and useful Easter egg filler.
+Decking your water bottle with decals is a tween and teen thing, which makes water bottle decals a cool and useful Easter egg filler.

 Mini flashlights

-These go great with keyrings and can come in handy.
+These go great with keyrings and can come in handy at night.

 Gemstones

-A lot of older kids enjoy collecting gemstones, which makes them decorative Easter egg stuffers.
+A lot of older kids enjoy collecting gemstones.
+These are an easy Easter egg stuffer.

 Other Easter egg filler ideas